david-martin/proposals/sync/ui.md

 ### Schema Playground

-TODO: probably best to use graphiql and wrap it inside react.
+*TODO*: probably best to use graphiql and wrap it inside react.

 A screen where the user can run queries and inspect the results.
 We should use the default link:https://github.com/graphql/graphiql[Graphiql] view if possible.